vczh-libraries/Document/Cpp.md

   - [ ] Always return results from more specific declarations, but if a pattern is matched with `any_t`, all derived patterns are consider equally specific at this moment.
     - [ ] Tests for values, functions and classes
   - [ ] Partial specialization on **values**
+    - [ ] Specialization is used when evaluating a value, returns all results from matched specialization or primary symbol
     - [ ] SFINAE test cases
   - [ ] Partial specialization on **functions** (actually it is full specialization, by reusing partial specialization constructions)
     - [ ] Connect functions with forward declarations.